Perfect for pairing with other programs.

 ** round-trip based on U.S. East Coast departure; note that students will require a multi-destination ticket

 Course contact hours for each of the two required cinema courses are 45 hours and credit is 3 semester / 4.5 quarter hours.
 The optional Survival Czech Language course has 15 contact hours for 1 semester / 1.5 quarter hours.
 Total credit for the program is 6-7 semester / 9-10.5 quarter hours.

 Students are required to enroll in the French Cinema course in Paris during Session I and in the Czech Cinema course in Prague during Session II.
-Students may also choose to enroll in the optional Survival Czech Language course during Session II.
+Students may also choose to enroll in the optional Language course.
 Although other courses are offered at both locations during the summer, students on this special multi-site program must adhere to the required curriculum.

 About the City